 Read outside temperature with Ubuntu part 1

-Server detected new device (dmesg):
+The server detected a new device (dmesg):

 [421796.525432] input: RDing TEMPerV1.4 as /devices/pci0000:00/0000:00:12.0/usb4/4-5/4-5:1.0/0003:0C45:7401.0005/input/input5